Roqueotha04/book-loan-system/README.md

 - **Unit tests** cover services and mappers using **JUnit 5** and **Mockito**.
 - **Minimal integration tests** for REST endpoints.
 - **Coverage reports** are generated with **JaCoCo**.

 ---
-## 🐳 Docker

-- The system can be run with Docker, quickly and consistently starting both the application and the database.
-- **Environment variables are configured in .env.**
--To run use the default commands:

-      docker-compose up --build
-      docker-compose down

----